 Aqua Kyoto, Soho

 Why: The seductive interiors and high-quality Japanese fare are enough to lure the crowds into Aqua Kyoto any day of the week, but the restaurant makes for a particularly attractive New Year’s Eve venue.
-The 2021 menu will set you back £175, but includes top-class food (think wagyu beef, foie gras and sashimi) and the chance to head to the adjacent Aqua Spirit Bar where a DJ will be playing right through until 3am.
+Typical dishes might include wagyu sirloin beef, soft-shell crab tempura and robata dishes, and it usually hosts a DJ for guests to party the night away to.
 If you're planning on going all-out this year, try to secure one of the limited tables on the heated, covered outside terrace for views of London's best unofficial fireworks displays that pop up all over the place.